 - 1 tsp black pepper

 - Remove the chicken from the refrigerator 30 minutes before adding to crock pot.

 - Measure all of the ingredients for the sauce into a medium bowl and whisk to combine.

 - Arrange the chicken in the crock pot in a single layer.

 - Spread the sauce ingredients over the chicken and place lid.

 - Cook on High for 3-4 hours or Low for 6-8 hours or until the internal temperature of the chicken reaches 160.
-Remove the chicken to a rimmed baking dish to rest for 10 minutes tended with foil.
-Add butter to the crockpot. and shred chicken and.
-Return the chicken to the crock pot with the butter and heat until the butter melts.
+Remove the chicken to a rimmed baking dish to rest for 10 minutes tented with foil.
+Shred chicken with two forks and return the chicken to the crock pot with the butter and heat until the butter melts.
 Stir.
 Taste and adjust flavor.
 Serve.